 No-kill: Best Friends is the leader of the movement

-An estimated four million homeless dogs and cats are killed each year in America’s shelters.
-That means that more than 9,000 animals are killed every day.
+Approximately 2 million homeless dogs and cats are killed each year in America’s shelters.
+That means that nearly 5,500 animals are killed every day.
 These animals are being killed (not euthanized) simply because they have no place to call home.

 At Best Friends, and in many animal welfare organizations throughout the country, euthanasia is defined purely as an act of mercy.
 Euthanizing a pet is considered only when veterinary and/or behavioral experts have determined that an animal’s condition is untreatable and the animal has little or no chance of recovering an acceptable quality of life.